MohanElapolu/mohanelapolu.github.io/index.md

 ## About Me

-I am **Mohan Elapolu**, a computational scientist with a deep passion for understanding and predicting physical, chemical, biological, and engineered phenomena.
+I am **Mohan Elapolu**. <br>
+A computational scientist with a deep passion for understanding and predicting physical, chemical, biological, and engineered phenomena.

 I solve ODE/PDE-based systems using classical numerical methods and modern machine learning tools to build high- and low-fidelity simulations for complex system behavior, design optimization, and intelligent decision-making.